EmilyLow/Eldritch-Clicker/eldritch-clicker/planning.md

 Feed:
 Shows user actions and passive events
+Could possibly make story messages appear in pop ups, or have a box where the last story message appears, or alternately make them bold.

 Probably should have an array of flavor text, or an object full of specific flavor text of which specific ones get called.
 Text.Cats.1 or whateverhonest